-The Scottish Gaels called it “uisge beatha”.
-In Latin, the phrase is “aqua vitae”.
-Both translate to “water of life”.
+The Scottish Gaels called it “uisge beatha.”
+In Latin, the phrase is “aqua vitae.”
+Both translate to “water of life.”
 What is this “water of life” to which they refer?
 It’s whisky, my friends.

-Strange to think, but monasteries in Ireland and Scotland were the first places where the distillation process was used to make what we know of as modern whisky.
+Strange to think, but monasteries in Ireland and Scotland were the first places where people used the distillation process to make what we know of as modern whisky.
 This began sometime after the 11th century.
 Over time, the process of fermenting grain mash was slowly perfected and refined and whisky’s popularity grew.
 One of the first known written records of whisky was by King James IV of Scotland in 1494, when in the Exchequer Rolls, he granted a large amount of malt “To Friar John Cor, by order of the King, to make aqua vitae.”

 The year 1823 finally saw moonshine production come to an end when the United Kingdom began to allow distilleries to legalize their operations by paying a fee.
-Manufacturing was soon rejuvenated and a new wave of technical innovation swept in.
+Manufacturing rejuvenated, and a new wave of technical innovation swept in.
 Irish inventor, Aeneas Coffey, patented the “continuous still” in 1831, which allowed for much more efficient and cost-effective production.
 Whisky’s quality improved, new processes were developed, and today (especially in Scotland and America) whisky continues to be a booming industry, particularly in luxury markets.